This content was published: April 16, 2021. Phone numbers, email addresses, and other information may have changed.

 Photos and Story by Kate Chester

-Portland Community College, Oregon’s largest post-secondary institution serving more than 60,000 students, will lose its number one and number two leaders to retirement over the next several months.
+Portland Community College, Oregon’s largest post-secondary institution serving more than 60,000 students, will see its number one and number two leaders retire during the next academic year.

-Mark Mitsui, who has served as PCC’s President since 2016, will retire in June 2022 at the conclusion of the 2021-2022 academic year.
-Meanwhile, Sylvia Kelley, PCC’s Executive Vice President since August 2014, will retire in December 2021.
+Mark Mitsui, who has served as PCC’s President since 2016, will retire in June at the conclusion of the 2021-2022 academic year.
+Meanwhile, Sylvia Kelley, PCC’s Executive Vice President since August 2014, will retire this December.

 Mitsui and Kelley announced their decisions at the quarterly all-college management meeting on April 16, after formally sharing the news the previous evening with the college’s elected Board of Directors.